BagelisBliziotis/arduino-f1-dashboard-simulator/README.md

 *What i learned:

-First time using a servo as a real-time output driven continuously by a sensor rather than moved to fixed positions as well as first time using an rgb light which i learn to be very practical.Managing three outputs reacting to the same input simultaneously each in a different way
+First time using a servo as a real time output driven continuously by a sensor rather than moved to fixed positions as well as first time using an rgb light which i learn to be very practical.Managing three outputs reacting to the same input simultaneously each in a different way
 required thinking about output coordination rather than just input logic.
-The one-shot buzzer trigger with an external reset also introduced the idea of persistent state that survives across loop iterations and can only be cleared by one only action.
+The one-shot buzzer trigger with an external reset also introduced the idea of persistent state that survives across loop iterations and can only be cleared by a sigle  action.

 DEMO:
 https://github.com/user-attachments/assets/ad471b8a-20d1-4b3e-9a23-35eb180e89cd